Readit News logoReadit News

 zwischenzug commented on Principles for product velocity ssoready.com/blog/from-th... · Posted by u/noleary

-alentred · 10 months ago
+alentred · a year ago

 I understand the outcry over the heavy processes, but I think there are a lot of confusing statements here.